Oshawa Group

-The Oshawa Group was once a leading owner of supermarkets in Ontario, Canada.
-It was bought by Sobeys (via Empire Company Limited) in 1998.
-The company was based in Etobicoke and traded on the Toronto and Montreal stock exchanges.
+The Oshawa Group was a leading owner of supermarkets in Ontario, Canada; It was purchased by Empire Company Limited (Owner of Sobeys) in 1998.
+The Company was based in Etobicoke and traded on the Toronto and Montreal stock exchanges.

 History

-Founded in 1957 as Oshawa Wholesale Limited, the company grew from expansion in the 1960s to 1980s.
+Founded in 1957 as Oshawa Wholesale Limited, the Company grew from expansion in the 1960's to 1980's.
 It was renamed the Oshawa Group Limited in 1971.
 The company roots date back further to 1914 by founders Max Wolfe (1893–1987) and Maurice Wolfe, who started the Ontario Produce Company and acquired Oshawa Wholesale in 1949 and later gave rise to Oshawa Group.

 Notable people

 Through the life of the company it was run by the Wolfe family: